 3. Write It Down

 This is where it gets fun.
 Sometimes I opt for the pretty, handwritten version, but this time around I went with Excel.
-It’s easier to make changes, and since I have my laptop with me a majority of the time, my study schedule is with me as well.
+It’s easier to make changes, and since I have my laptop with me a majority of the time, my finals study plan is with me as well.

 I’ve laid out my next two weeks on this homemade calendar so I can see just how much time I have to waste before I actually have to start studying for finals.
 Under each day I have my assignments that are due or the times of my finals in red.
 I have each class highlighted in a specific color and the corresponding details under.

 This is how I’m prepping myself this year for finals week.
-And in all honesty, I’ll probably create a written version of this planner when I’m bored in one of my classes.
+And in all honesty, I’ll probably create a written version of this finals study plan when I’m bored in one of my classes.

 How do you plan your study sessions for finals week?
 Do you cram the night before or give yourself a few days to prepare?